KeinzTv/card-design/README.md

-# This website is just a test of the famous glassmorphism
+# A simple test for glassmorphism